Ghare & Baire

-Ghare & Baire is a 2018 Bengali language romantic drama film directed by Mainak Bhaumik, produced by Surinder Films and written by Mainak Bhaumik.
+Ghare & Baire is a 2018 Bengali language romantic drama film directed and written by Mainak Bhaumik and produced by Surinder Films.
 The film stars Jisshu Sengupta and Koel Mullick in lead roles.
 The film was released theatrically on 30 March 2018.

 Plot

 The film explores the concept of love, passion, and separation in a modern context.
 Amit and Labanya are childhood friends.
 Years later, Amit returns to Kolkata leaving behind his corporate job in Mumbai to pursue music.
 He realizes his love for Labanya but is reluctant to profess.
 On the other hand, Labanya is extremely pressurized by her parents to enter into an arranged marriage with an NRI.
 Amit experiences a heartbreak when Labanya agrees to the arrangement.